serverless/serverless/docs/guides/sdk/python.md

 #### Create a Custom Span using `with`

-Instead of creating a span and stopping it using `stop()`, you can also use `with` to automatically stop the span.
+Instead of creating a span and stopping it using `close()`, you can also use `with` to automatically stop the span.

 ```python